cybercritter/packet_capture_utility/PROPOSAL.md

 ---
 ## Project Requirements
-1. Connect to the IP stack via raw socket
+1. Connect to the IP stack via pyshark (wrapper around tshark)
 2. Process IP packet.

    * Determine packet type.
-   * Decode TCP/UDP packet header
+   * Summarize packets
-   * Assign packet to data structure for future use (logging/console)
+   * Write packet summary to a log or JSON file
 3. Read configuration in JSON format
    * set if log to screen or JSON data file